eridesigns/eri-bootstrap-starter/README.md

 ### This template is not using any typical Grunt plugins.

-It is basically just creating a stucture for your Bootstap based app with all the assets included.
+It is basically just creating a stucture for your Bootstrap based app with all the assets included.

 If you are a Brackets user, then as soon as you start working on the style.less file, the style.css is going to be created and compiled.